-Georgia Northwestern Technical College is a unit of the Technical College System of Georgia and an Equal Opportunity Institute.
-GNTC, TCSG and its constituent Technical Colleges do not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, academic or economic disadvantage, disabled veteran, veteran of the Vietnam Era, or citizenship status (except in those special circumstances permitted or mandated by law).
-This nondiscrimination policy encompasses the operation of all educational programs and activities, including admissions policies, scholarship and loan programs, athletic and other TCSG and GNTC administered programs, including any Workforce Investment Act of 1988 (WIA) Title I financed programs.
-It also encompasses the employment of personnel and contracting for goods and services.
-The TCSG and GNTC shall promote the realization of equal opportunity through a positive continuing program of specific practices designed to ensure the full realization of equal opportunity.
-The following individuals are responsible for coordinating the college's implementation of Title VI, Title IX, Section 504, and the ADA: Title VI & IX Coordinator: Sonya Richards, 706-295-6932; Section 504 & ADA Coordinators: Sheila Parker, Floyd County Campus, 706-295-6517; Michael Walters, Walker County Campus, 706-764-3799; and Kevan Watkins, Whitfield Murray Campus 706-272-2966.
+The Technical College System of Georgia and its constituent Technical Colleges do not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, genetic information, disabled veteran, veteran of the Vietnam Era, spouse of military member or citizenship status (except in those special circumstances permitted or mandated by law).
+This nondiscrimination policy encompasses the operation of all technical collegeadministered programs, programs financed by the federal government including any Workforce Investment Act of 1998 (WIA) Title I financed programs, educational programs and activities, including admissions, scholarships and loans , student life, and athletics.
+It also encompasses the recruitment and employment of personnel and contracting for goods and services.

+The Technical College System and Technical Colleges shall promote the realization of equal opportunity through a positive continuing program of specific practices designed to ensure the full realization of equal opportunity.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: